Book

 Yuhaaviatam - The Original Mountain Men

-Posted: 07/07/22
+Posted: 11/05/24

-In town, Big Bear reflects a cozy mountain vibe with log cabin and alpine architectures.
-You can even catch some subtle Wild West features that represent the Valley's rich gold mining and ranching history.
-Other areas like Serrano Campground reflect an even earlier time when the Yuhaaviatam clan, part of the Maara’yam people - called Serrano by Spanish explorers - inhabited the Valley.
-Meaning “People of the Pines”, the Yuhaaviatam inhabited Yuhaaviat, an area near present day Big Bear Lake.
+Other areas like Serrano Campground reflect an even earlier time when the Yuhaaviatam clan - called Serrano by Spanish explorers - called this Valley home.
+Meaning “People of the Pines”, the Yuhaaviatam inhabited Yuhaaviat, the present day Big Bear Valley.
 Today they are the San Manuel Band of Mission Indians.

 Sources: